codeandtheory/ypersistence-ios/README.md

 )
 ```

 Delete entity from Core Data using batch delete.
 This will not respect rules or relations.
-Cascade delete of dependent entities will not occur. any error executing the batch delete request or the subsequent save.
+Cascade delete of dependent entities will not occur.
+Throws any error executing the batch delete request or the subsequent save.

 ```swift
 func batchDeleteAll(